GunjanKeshtwal27/AI-Powered-Error-Debugging-Compiler/README.md

 cd AI-Powered-Error-Debugging-Compiler

 ###  Create a Virtual Environment (Recommended)
-This creates an isolated environment for your project's dependencies.
+###  This creates an isolated environment for your projects dependencies.
 On Windows:
 python -m venv venv
 .\venv\Scripts\activate